SCAI-BIO/covid-NDD-comorbidity-NLP/README.md

 # Exploring the Current State of Knowledge on the Link Between COVID-19 and Neurodegeneration
+This repository contains the data and source code used in our research titled "Exploring the Current State of Knowledge on the Link Between COVID-19 and Neurodegeneration using Natural language Processing and Knowledge Graphs".
 ## Project Structure

 - **`data/`**: Contains datasets used and generated in the study.